lucthev/compose/README.md

 # Compose

 Yet another rich text editing thing.
-See it in action [here](http://lucthev.github.io/compose).
+See it in action [here](http://thevenard.me/compose).

 ## Installation

-You can install compose via Bower, or just grab the files [here](https://github.com/lucthev/compose/releases/tag/v0.1.0).
+You can install compose via Bower, or just grab the files [here](https://github.com/lucthev/compose/releases/tag/v0.0.1).

 ```
 $ bower install compose
 ```

-On NPM, `compose` is something else.
+On npm, `compose` is something else.
 Don't try that.

 ## Usage